isc-projects/stork/doc/user/install.rst

       service access.
    </p>

-This file must be copied to the Stork UI assets directory which is a part of the Stork server installation tree.
-Suppose the Stork server is installed in the ``/usr`` directory.
-The welcome message should be saved as ``/usr/share/stork/www/assets/static-page-content/login-screen-welcome.html``.
+This file must be copied to the Stork UI assets directory, which is part of the Stork server installation tree.
+If the Stork server is installed in the ``/usr`` directory, the welcome message should be saved as ``/usr/share/stork/www/assets/static-page-content/login-screen-welcome.html``.
 Alternatively, a symbolic link can be created.
 For example:

 .. code-block:: console